raaappana/TSNE_practice/README.md

 # t-SNE_practice
-Some code I made for processing a 3 data sets with t-SNE, then graphing the results.
+Some code I made for processing some data sets with t-SNE, which was then graphed.

 Nothing special